 The compile indirect actions parameter controls whether the production compilation process will attempt to compile productions which contain indirect actions.
-If :cia is set to t then productions with indirect actions will have those actions instantiated before starting the composition process, and if it is set to nil then productions with indirect actions cannot be compiled.
+If :cia is set to t then productions with indirect actions will have those actions instantiated before starting the composition process (unless the :rir parameter is also set), and if it is set to nil then productions with indirect actions cannot be compiled.
 The default value is nil.